-- Instead of worrying about "what will happen if..." try to asking yourself "will whatever is happening matter next week?
+- Instead of worrying about "what will happen if..." try asking yourself "will whatever is happening matter next week?
 Tomorrow?"
 If it will make a big difference, then it deserves your coolest, calmest approach. - Watch out for perfectionism.
 Set realistic goals.
 If someone else does the job differently than you would have, ask yourself if your way is really the only way.
-Take a shortcut once in a while.
+Take a shortcut occasionally.
 Use your energy for activities you enjoy.